anhadgill23/Shopify_challenge_2/README.md

 # SHOPIFY_CHALLENGE

-This is the shopify challenge to create a backend API that fulfils certain functions.
+This is the shopify challenge to create a backend API.

 ## Prerequisites
 Ruby version: 2.5.1